Release 0.96

 Miscellaneous Unprocessed Files.
 You can also include in your source any miscellaneous files that you want the Jadexdoc tool to copy to the destination directory.
 These typically includes graphic files, example agent description files, and self-standing HTML files whose content would overwhelm the documentation comment of a normal agent description file.

-To include unprocessed files, put them in a directory called doc-files
+To include unprocessed files, put them in a directory called doc-files which

 can be a subdirectory of any package directory that contains source files.
 You can